 The Charlie Hebdo attacks in Paris in January were “unprecedented” said the Director of France Info, Laurent Guimier, adding that his teams were on-air for 132 hours non-stop.
 This led to two firsts, he said, “it was the first time the media has had to deal with so much unverified information coming in and also consequently the first time broadcasters went on air and admitted they could not confirm the information they had.”

-The call by the Conseil Supérieur de l’Audiovisuel (CSA) to summon France Info to a hearing, along with many other French media organisations, raises questions regarding the conditions under which the national regulatory authority, the CSA, can adopt a unilateral administrative decision that may entail a sanction against major media organisations.
+The decision by the Conseil Supérieur de l’Audiovisuel (CSA) to summon France Info, as well as many other French media organisations, raises questions regarding the conditions under which the national regulatory authority, the CSA, adopted a unilateral administrative decision that may entail a sanction against major media organisations.
 The circumstances surrounding the adoption of the decision in particular are cause for serious concern: France Info was not given the possibility to defend itself during the proceedings and the broadcaster’s request for an appeal was turned down.
-Moreover, the responsibility to safeguard public order was shifted onto the media which is not their role.
+Moreover, the responsibility to safeguard public order was transferred/moved to the media which is not their responsibility.
+More generally, this raises an important legal question.
+Does the power of sanction lie with the regulatory administrative authorities or with the courts?

 Charlotte Harder, the Director-in-Chief of Danish broadcaster DR, said valuable lessons had been learned from the 2011 attacks in Norway.
 There must be ongoing emphasis on the importance of applying journalistic ethics to everything we do, she said.
 “Waiting for an emergency is too late” and information should always be checked against more than one source.
 There is a fine balance, she cautioned, between reporting the facts and showing too much “glamour”.
 Broadcasters should adopt a critical approach to social media content and must always ask themselves if they are encouraging extremism by showing any given footage.